ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab05.md

 Use string indexing (e.g. `word[0]`) to get the first character, and string slicing (e.g. `word[1:]`) to get the rest of the string.
 Think about what happens with the empty string.

-Be sure to test your code as you go along.
-Once you have your scabbleScore() implementation, submit your code to gradescope.
+## Testing your code

+To test your code create a new file named `test_scrabble.py` and implement your test cases in this file. to help you with the testing we have provided you with a file named 'reference.txt'.
+This file contains a list of words and the scrabble score for each word as computed by our reference implementation.
+Your test code should read this file, extract each word and its corresponding scrabble score.
+Then check that the output of your scrabbleScore() implementation matches that provided to you in the reference file.
+Create your own test files and do some more testing.
+Once you have your scabbleScore() tested, submit your code to gradescope.
+You may submit it as many times as you like.
 Then go on to make the following enhancements.

 As a second part to this exercise we ask that you additionally check for valid words before computing the scrabble score of that word.
 Specifically, implement the function `scrabbleScoreDict(word, dictionary)` that takes as input a dictionary parameter and returns the appropriate score.
-The parameter 'dictionary' is a list of valid scrabble words .
-Note that it is not the dictionary data structure that Guttag talks about in Chapter 5.
+The parameter 'dictionary' is a list of valid scrabble words and not the dictionary data structure that Guttag talks about in Chapter 5.
 The function should return a score of 0 if the dictionary is empty or if 'word' is not a word in the given dictionary.
 Other than checking for these two conditions `scrabbleScoreDict()` should behave exactly as the function `scrabbleScore()`.
 Remember that reusing functions that you have already tested is good coding practice.
-So, we recommend that you use your `scrabbleScore()` function in your implementation of `scrabbleScoreDict()` without duplicating the code.
+So, we recommend that you use your `scrabbleScore()` function in your implementation of `scrabbleScoreDict()`, without duplicating the code.
 If you are wondering where the 'dictionary' parameter is going to come from, worry not.
-You will write the code to read and store a dictionary as a final piece of this exercise.
+As a final piece of this exercise, you will write the code to read and store a dictionary in your Python program.

 To build your own dictionary we have given you a file named dictionary.txt in the starter code.
 This file contains 235,886 words, one on each line of the file.
 You are required to read each word in dictionary.txt and store it in a list of words.
 The function that does this has the following outline: